Turkish minister's visit raises hopes of thaw with Armenia

 Turkey closed its border with Armenia in 1993 in solidarity with Azerbaijan during the war in Nagorno-Karabakh, when ethnic Armenians backed by Armenia threw off Azeri rule with the collapse of the Soviet Union.

-Nalbandian said before meeting Davutoglu that “relations between Armenia and Turkey should be settled without any pre-conditions,” meaning Armenia does not want Turkey to tie a bilateral rapprochement to a resolution of the ongoing dispute over Nagorno-Karabakh.

-Turkish critics of the 2009 deal between Ankara and Yerevan had said it was a betrayal of fellow Turkic-speaking Azerbaijan, while Armenian opponents said the accords betrayed Armenian efforts to have the massacres during World War One recognized internationally as genocide.
+Turkish critics of the deal between Ankara and Yerevan had said it was a betrayal of fellow Turkic-speaking Azerbaijan, while Armenian opponents said the accords betrayed Armenian efforts to have the massacres during World War One recognised internationally as genocide.

-Turkey accepts that many Armenians died in partisan fighting beginning in 1915 but denies that up to 1.5 million were killed and that it amounted to genocide - a term used by some Western historians and foreign parliaments.

-Reporting by Tulay Karadeniz, Seda Sezer in Ankara and Hasmik Mkrtchyan in Yerevan; Writing by Daren Butler and Margarita Antidze
+Turkey accepts many Armenians died in partisan fighting beginning in 1915 but denies that up to 1.5 million were killed and that it amounted to genocide - a term used by some Western historians and foreign parliaments.
+(Additional reporting by Tulay Karadeniz; Writing by Daren Butler; Editing by Nick Tattersall and Alister Doyle)